Question: Is eggnog gluten-free? Which brands are considered gluten-free?

 It's even possible to find gluten-free vegan "eggnog," although in that case, the ingredients will be far from traditional!

 - Bolthouse Farms Holiday Nog.
-This product, which you'll find with Bolthouse Farms' other single-serve smoothies and drinks, is considered gluten-free to less than 20 parts per million, or GF-20 levels.
+This product, which you'll find with Bolthouse Farms' other single-serve smoothies and drinks, is considered gluten-free to less than 20 parts per million of gluten, or GF-20 levels.
 Note that it contains soy protein isolate as an ingredient.

 - Horizon Organic Eggnog.
 According to a customer service representative, all Horizon Organic products are considered naturally gluten-free, and no gluten-containing ingredients are used by the company in any product, including the seasonal eggnog.